 Campaign and/or account settings

 - Check the Start time in Step 3 to make sure it is scheduled properly and check the campaign status (scheduled, launched, stopped, draft) to determine the delivery lead time.

 - Make sure you have sufficient funds to cover the cost of sending messages.

 - Review our Anti-Spam Policy and be sure your messages do not fall under prohibited content or spam.
 If you did not violate our terms and anti-spam policy, please contact support so we can review and whitelist your account.
 Our spam filter may flag accounts that send 7 or more messages using only the test credits.

-- Use only numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.
+- Use only a numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.

 - Validate the recipient’s phone number.
 Check whether the entry is in international format: Country Code + Local Area Code + Local Phone Number

 - Limit the SMS to 3 multi-part SMS or about 420 characters to ensure delivery of the entire message.
 This limitation may vary depending on the telco and/or destination country and the user’s handset.

 - If you have multiple two-way SMS campaigns that are ongoing (in “launched” status), make sure to add a Keyword Prefix—so the system can differentiate which incoming SMS text messages are associated with which campaign.